Bomret/NiceTry/README.md

 ```

 Can be used to transform the result of a Try.
 The first function parameter transforms the resulting value if it is a Success, the second works on the exception if it is a Failure.
 In the above example *result* would be a Success<string> with Value *"5"*.

-## Difference between extensions and combinators
-The difference between an extension and a combinator is that a combinator always returns a Succes or Failure and an extension is either void or returns something different than a Success or Failure.